GilbertoBFerreira/GilbertoBFerreira/README.md

 ### Hi!
-I am Gilberto Ferreira, a computer engineer passionate by web development and a maker in my free time.
+I am Gilberto Ferreira, a computer engineer passionate by web development and a DIY maker.
 I like meet people, challenges, rest, play some notes with my accordion and ride my bike in the mountain.

 <!--